-Plannii ng and Development Objectives Policies 1.
+Planning and Development Objectives Policies 1.
 To maintain quality of drinking water.
 1-a.
 The City will work with stakeholders in Yellowknife River watershed to ensure that land use activities do not negatively impact the quality of water.
-2. To ensure sufficient quantity of water supply for City needs.
+To ensure sufficient quantity of water supply for City needs.
 2-a.
 The City will work with stakeholders in Yellowknife River watershed to ensure that land use activities do not decrease water supply for City needs.
-3. To concentrate commercial and residential development in areas serviced by piped water and sewer services.
+To concentrate commercial and residential development in areas serviced by piped water and sewer services.
 3-a.
 Commercial and residential development will be prioritized in areas with piped water and sewer services.
 3-b.
 Expansion of piped water and sewer network will consider economic,

-Planning and Development Objectives Policies

-environmental, and social costs and

-benefits.

-4. To limit residential developmen ·

-serviced by trucked water and sewer trucked water and sewer services will be

-services. discouraged.

-To ensure sufficient capacity of Wastewater Treatment Facilities needs. ·

-5-b The City will work with stakeholders

-adjacent to the wetland treatment

-system to ensure that there are no

-conflicting land uses.
+Planni ng and Development Objectives Policies environmental, and social costs and benefits.
+4. To limit residential development in areas serviced by trucked water and sewer services.
+4-a.
+Residential development in areas with trucked water and sewer services will be discouraged.
+5. To ensure sufficient capacity of Wastewater Treatment Facilities for City needs.
+5-a.
+The City will not allow uses around the wastewater lagoon that may conflict with its operation.
+5-b The City will work with stakeholders adjacent to the wetland treatment system to ensure that there are no conflicting land uses.
 5-c.
-Boundary review discussions, with the

-YKDFN and the GNWT should consider

-the City's impacts to the wasterwater

-treatment.

-6. To maintain quality of treated 6-a.
-Operations and maintenance practices

-wastewater being released into • • • • • • • • • • • • • • • • • • • •

-Slave Lake. territorial legislation with respect to

-wastewater treatment and releasing

-wastewater into a public water body.

-7. To limit residential developmen

-serviced by trucked water and

-services. discouraged.
+Boundary review discussions, with the YKDFN and the GNWT should consider the City's impacts to the wasterwater treatment.
+6. To maintain quality of treated wastewater being released into Great Slave Lake.
+6-a.
+Operations and maintenance practices will comply with any federal and territorial legislation with respect to wastewater treatment and releasing wastewater into a public water body.
+7. To limit residential development in areas serviced by trucked water and sewer services.
+7-a.
+Residential development in areas with trucked water and sewer services will be discouraged.